daniele-frade/42sp-cursus/04_born2beroot/README.md

   - For security reasons too, the paths that can be used by sudo must be restricted like the example bellow:
     `/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/snap/bin`
 - **Users and Groups**: in addition to the `root user`, a `user with your login` as username has to be present.
 This user has to belong to the `user42` and `sudo` groups.
 - **Script**: finally, you have to create a simple script called `monitoring.sh`.
 It must be developed in `bash`.
-At server startup, the script will display some information (listed below) on all terminals every 10 minutes.
-No error must be visible.
+At server startup, the script will display some information (listed below) on all terminals every 10 minutes:
   - The architecture of your operating system and its kernel version.
   - The number of physical processors.
   - The number of virtual processors.